gianpierre97/Movie-Project-Case-Study/README.md

 ## 📬 Contact
 Created by **Gianpierre Rios**
-For questions or collaboration opportunities, feel free to reach out via LinkedIn or e
+For questions or collaboration opportunities, feel free to reach out via LinkedIn or email - gianpierre97@gmail.com